PolRenau14/BERT_EXAMPLES/README.md

 # BERT_EXAMPLES

-In this repository will be aveliable some Natural Lenguage Processing examples using BERT, with some explications that will allow everyone create their owns models using BERT.
+In this repository will be aveliable some Natural Lenguage Processing examples using BERT, with some explications that will allow everyone to create their owns models using BERT.

 ## Sentiment Analysis